gsckoco/Planet/README.md

 ```lua
 planet = require(3044032874)
 ```
-To create a class you use the ```Class```, this is put into the current environment by default.
+You can use [the plugin](https://www.roblox.com/catalog/3044194321) to automatically add this to the start of your scripts, To create a class you use the ```Class```, this is put into the current environment by default.
 ```lua
 Class( ClassTable )